Jan Barszczewski

-Jan Barszczewski (known in Belarus as Jan Barščeǔski; 1797 – 12 March 1851) was a Polish and Belarusian writer, poet, ethnographer and editor.
+Jan Barszczewski (Belarusian: Ян Баршчэўскі, Jan Barščeŭski; 1797 – 12 March 1851) was a Polish and Belarusian writer, poet, ethnographer and editor.
 He wrote both in Belarusian and Polish languages.

 He is considered "one of the founders of modern Belarusian literature".

 Early years

 Barszczewski was born into the family of a Greek Catholic priest who was a minor nobleman.
 The place of his birth is usually stated as the village of Murahi (now in Rasony district of Vitsebsk region of Belarus), however some historians assert that Barszczewski was in fact born in the village of Niaviedra (now - Pustoshkinsky District of Pskovski Oblast in Russia).

 He studied at the Polacak Jesuit College, where he became famous as a reader and writer of poetry.
 The first known poems written in Belarusian were "The Maiden", "Revolt of serfs", "Robberies of peasants" and "Conversation of serfs".
 He was also engaged in painting (landscapes and caricatures).

 After graduation, Barszczewski worked locally as a home teacher and governor before moving to St. Petersburg.